Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/_api.md

 nav_title: Costs API reference
 ---

+## Managing costs in GraphQL queries

-The GraphQL Proxy Cache Advanced plugin exposes several endpoints for cost management.
+The GraphQL Rate Limiting Advanced plugin exposes several endpoints for cost management.
 They are available through the Kong Admin API.

 To configure and enable the plugin itself, [use the `/plugins` API endpoint](/hub/kong-inc/graphql-rate-limiting-advanced/how-to/basic-example/).
 The `/graphql-rate-limiting-advanced` endpoints only appear once the plugin has been enabled.

-## Costs in GraphQL queries
+### About costs

 GraphQL query costs are evaluated by introspecting the endpoint's GraphQL schema and applying cost decoration to parts of the schema tree.